rmsuthar/ravindra/index.md

 - Developed javascript library to track all events include thid party videos like Kaltura for Adobe launch
 - Google tag manager scripting for analytics
 - Angular components integrations with AEM
+- CICD end to end process with Team City and UrbanDeploy with zero click production deployment
+- Enhanced website performance upto 35%

 ### Project: Web Application for private bank customers and bankers